nyxlib/nyx-node/docs/md/protocol.md

 ### Stream vectors

 Nyx adds a feature for describing **stream vectors** metadata.
-Stream payloads are not transported in JSON, a dedicated API delivers them to clients, using **Redis** for low-latency caching and streaming server.
+Stream payloads are not transported in JSON, a dedicated API delivers them to clients.
 This capability is specific to Nyx and not part of INDI.

 ### Nyx message grammar